Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-855-605-6171

-Those are some of the facts about the flu vaccine – provided by doctors, medical experts, and the Centers for Disease Control and Prevention (CDC) in Atlanta.
+Those are some of the facts about the flu vaccine – provided by doctors, medical experts, and the Centers for Disease Control and Prevention (CDC).

 Think about your health – and the health of your loved ones.
 Schedule a flu shot today (unless your doctor told you not to get one due to your health or medical condition).

-Contact your PCP today to set up an appointment to administer the flu shot, or go to any in-network pharmacy and present your CarePlus member ID card along with your photo identification.
+Contact your primary care physician (PCP) today to set up an appointment to administer the flu shot, or go to any in-network pharmacy and present your CarePlus member ID card along with your photo identification.

 You may obtain in-network pharmacy locations by using the “Find a pharmacy” selection in our online searchable directory.
-Just select “Find a Provider” and then follow the instructions, or request a copy of our printed bilingual directory from our Member Services department at 1-800-794-5907; TTY: 711.
-From October 1 - March 31, we are open 7 days a week; 8 a.m. to 8 p.m.
+Just select “Pharmacy” and then follow the instructions, or request a copy of our printed bilingual directory from our Member Services department at 1-800-794-5907 (TTY: 711).
+From October 1 - March 31, we are open 7 days a week, 8 a.m. to 8 p.m.
 From April 1 - September 30, we are open Monday - Friday, 8 a.m. to 8 p.m.
-You may always leave a voice mail message after-hours, Saturdays, Sundays, and holidays and we will return your call within 1 business day.
+You may always leave a voicemail after hours, Saturdays, Sundays, and holidays and we will return your call within one business day.